danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Conformance.md

     - Referenced SOP Instance UID (0008,1155)
     - Retrieve URL (0008,1190)

-JSON/XML Metadata and Bulk data requests are not supported.
+application/dicom+xml Metadata and Bulk data requests are not supported.

 ## Retrieve (WADO-RS)
 Web Access to DICOM Objects (WADO) enables you to retrieve specific studies, series and instances by reference.
 The specification for WADO-RS can be found in [PS3.18 6.5](http://dicom.nema.org/medical/dicom/2019a/output/chtml/part18/sect_6.5.html).
 WADO-RS can return binary DICOM instances, metadata as well as rendered instances.

-The **Azure for Health API** supports the following **HTTP GET** endpoints:
+Following **HTTP GET** endpoints are supported:

 Method|Path|Description|Accept Header
 ----------|----------|----------|----------